-In accordance with NRS 341.083, before October 1 of each even-numbered year the State Public Works Board must submit its recommendations for capital improvement projects in the next biennium to the Governor.
-The Board makes recommendations relative to its findings to the Governor and to the Legislature.
-The Board makes specific recommendations as to cost and to the priority of construction of any buildings, or other construction work, as represented in the totality of the agencies' requested CIPs, and ultimately in the Governor Recommends CIP.
+In accordance with_NRS 341.083, the State Public Works Board must submit its recommendations for capital improvement projects in the next biennium to the Governor and to the Legislature before October 1 of each evennumbered year.
+The Board makes specific recommendations as to cost, as well as the overall priority of projects from those presented in the agencies' requested CIPs.

-In order to allow for sufficient time to complete this process all agency CIP request submittals are due to the State Public Works Division (SPWD) in April of every even numbered year.
+In order to allow for sufficient time to complete this process, all agency CIP request submittals are due to the State Public Works Division (SPWD) in April of every even numbered year.
 NRS 341 and SAM 1900 detail the roles and responsibilities of the SPWD and state agencies in the CIP process.

-State agencies submitting new building CIP requests must be prepared to provide the funding source(s) for anticipated expenses as required by NRS 218D.430 and/or NRS 218D.445.
-If your new building project is included in the Public Works Board REcommendation to the Governor, you must provide a fiscal not with all related expenses such as personnel, operating, equipment, maintenance, data processing, and utilities for each project.
-An estimate of life cycle facility operational costs will be prepared by the SPWD for each new bulding CIP per NRS 341.151.
-This applies to all CIPs regardless of the funding source.
+State agencies submitting new building CIP requests must be prepared to provide the funding source(s) for anticipated operating expenses.
+If an agency's building project is included in the Public Works Board recommendation to the Governor, the agency must provide a fiscal note with all related expenses such as personnel, operating, equipment, maintenance, data processing and utilities for each project.
+An estimate of life cycle facility operational costs will be prepared by the SPWD for each new building CIP per NRS 341.151.
+This requirement applies to all CIPs regardless of the funding source.

 Per NRS 341.083, projects that exceed \$10 million shall be scheduled to receive funding for design and planning during one biennium and funding for construction in the subsequent biennium.
 Therefore, construction projects that exceed \$10 million either must have the design and planning funded in an earlier session or must provide in the project application evidence demonstrating the need for design, planning and construction funding all in one session.
-Agencies with projects over \$10 million that will be requested in the 2019 CIP should request design and planning funding now.
+Agencies with projects over \$10 million that will be requested in the 2021 CIP should request design and planning funding in the 2019 CIP and should submit the request by the April 2018 deadline.

-If the agency is submitting a project as an enhancement unit you will need to add fees for SPWD inspection services and plan review.
+If the agency is submitting a project as an enhancement unit in the agency's budget, fees will need to be included in the agency's budget for SPWD inspection services and plan review.
 See NAC 341.171 to calculate these fees.